me-julian/games-not-played/README.md

 Make sure you've installed the Dev Containers extension by Microsoft in VS Code.

-Either clone the repository locally and use the `Dev Containers: Open Folder in Container` task
+Either: Clone the repository locally and use the `Dev Containers: Open Folder in Container` task.

-OR use `Dev Containers: Clone Repository in Named Container Volume`.
-Recommended for Windows users using WSL as it will run much faster.
+OR: Use `Dev Containers: Clone Repository in Named Container Volume`.
+Recommended for Windows or macOS users as it will run much faster.

 The database container will automatically start when opening the dev container.
 Run the `First Time Setup` task to create and migrate the database schemas.
 [See below](#initial-database-setup) for more info on working with the database.